ddev/ddev/docs/users/docker_installation.md

 ## Windows Installation: Docker Toolbox

-Docker Toolbox is only recommended for systems that absolutely won't run Docker Desktop for Windows (Windows 10 Home, etc.)
+Docker Toolbox support is deprecated and support will be removed in the next DDEV-Local support cycle.
+Please use Docker Desktop, which now runs fine on Windows 10 Home.

 [Download and install docker toolbox](https://download.docker.com/win/stable/DockerToolbox.exe).